shishirajm/Graph/README.md

 ## Decisions
 * I could have written lot more unit tests, but I have written to check things would work.
 Some cases might have been missed out.
-* Random weight choosen be between 1 and 10, so that easy to manually calculate.
+* Random weight choosen between 1 and 10, so it's easy to manually calculate.
 * Initially tried writing clojure, but I felt it's not easy for a rookie to write best clojure in one shot.
 So had to fall back to Scala.